Self-Directed Assessments vs. Competency-Based Education: Explaining Your Flex Choice Options

 The term CBE refers to an entire approach to education—one that focuses more on having students demonstrate what they know versus the amount of time they spend attending a course in order to receive credit.
 This format typically includes hands-on coursework and projects that allow students to demonstrate their mastery of a particular subject.
 While that might not sound wildly different from what you’ve done in traditional learning formats, there are key differences.

-For one, competency based education courses at Rasmussen College give students a greater level of control over when they complete coursework.
+For one, competency based education courses at Rasmussen University give students a greater level of control over when they complete coursework.
 For example, if a student wants to try tackling an entire term’s worth of coursework in a week, they have the option to do so as long as they can successfully complete each module.
 While that may be an extreme example, you can see how having additional flexibility to “work ahead” and complete assignments can help you fit education into a crowded schedule.

 Additionally, you’ll find that the type of work and ways you are assessed may be a little different from the methods you’re used to in traditional course formats.
 For instance, many traditional courses amount to attending lectures, writing a few papers, participating in some discussions and taking a handful of multiple choice tests along the way.
 While these elements may be incorporated in CBE courses, there is often a strong emphasis on hands-on learning with projects that prompt you to apply what you’ve learned in “real world” scenarios.

 So does all this mean you’re on your own?
 Absolutely not!
-Students in CBE courses still have dedicated instructors to reach out to with questions, as well as the full array of student support services Rasmussen College offers.
+Students in CBE courses still have dedicated instructors to reach out to with questions, as well as the full array of student support services Rasmussen University offers.

 “I can honestly say the instructor made all the difference in my experience,” says Business Management student Marcia Smeby.
 “He took the time to engage students and reach out at every level.
 The instructor made the class feel inclusive and encouraged a lot of conversations.”